linuxphoneapps/linuxphoneapps.org/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'LinuxPhoneApps.org is a place that tries to list every phone app for mainline Linux Phones that don't have centralized app stores.' toc = true top = false
+lead = "LinuxPhoneApps.org is a place that tries to list every phone app for mainline Linux Phones that don't have centralized app stores." toc = true top = false
 +++